Charles Patrick Green: Day fighters

 Green joined the Royal Auxiliary Air Force after returning to England in 1936.
 He was posted to 601 Squadron Auxiliary Air Force on 28 February 1937, the "millionaires squadron".
 He took his first flight with the squadron that day in a Hawker Hart and continued training on the Hart, its two-seat variant the Hawker Demon and the Avro Tutor.
 He was awarded his flying badge on 19 September 1937.

 He was briefly transferred to No. 79 Squadron RAF which operated as the Operational Conversion Unit for Gloster Gauntlet fighters, and returned to 601 which had switched to this type in November 1938.
 In March 1939 he underwent further conversion training on the Airspeed Oxford in preparation for 601 to switch to the Bristol Blenheim light bomber.
 In April he was awarded command of his own Blenheim, L6618 (UF-M).

 Green was promoted to Flight Lieutenant in command of A flight of the newly forming No. 92 Squadron RAF at RAF Tangmere.
 Over the next months, he flew a wide variety of aircraft, including the Hind and Fairey Battles before returning to the Blenheim.
 In February 1940 he began flying Harvard and Miles Master as conversion training as No. 92 prepared to switch to the Supermarine Spitfire.

 He flew solo in the Spitfire on 8 March 1940 and began flying patrols from RAF Hornchurch on 23 May.
 That day he got a "probable" on a Messerschmitt Bf 109 and damaged another.
 Flying another patrol later that day, an armor-piercing bullet hit him in the leg.
 Using his fingers to staunch the bleeding, he turned up his oxygen to full to avoid passing out and landed at RAF Hawkinge.
 He spent several of the following months in various hospitals.

 On his recuperation, on 10 October 1940 he flew to RAF Biggin Hill to take command of No. 421 (Reconnaissance) Flight RAF at RAF Gravesend flying Spitfires and Hawker Hurricanes.
-The next day he was once again wounded and bailed out of his aircraft after a long struggle trying to get out of the cockpit.
+On the 12th he was once again wounded in Spitfire Mk.IIa P7441 by JG 52 pilot and bailed out of his aircraft after a long struggle trying to get out of the cockpit.
 He was not seriously injured and returned to flying on 1 November.
-On 11 October he shot down a Dornier Do 17, whose destruction was confirmed by the Royal Navy as it was seen crashing into the sea off Cap Gris Nez.
-He had another probable against a 109 on 5 December, and shared a kill against what was claimed to be a Dornier Do 215 on 27 December.
+On 25 November he shot down a Dornier Do 17 piloting Spitfire LZ-V, whose destruction was confirmed by the Royal Navy as it was seen crashing in mid Channel, but unsubstantiated.
+He had another probable against a 109 on 5 December (16 claimed but only 3 destroyed), and piloting Spitfire LZ-K shared a kill against what was claimed to be a Dornier Do 215 on 27 December.
+Also this claim is unsubstantiated.
+No loss by Luftwaffe, only one Do 17 slightly damaged, either by 421 Flight or by 234 Squadron F/O Edward Brian "Mortie" Mortimer-Rose piloting X4243.

 On 11 January 1941, No. 421 was redesignated No. 91 Squadron RAF and Green was promoted Squadron Leader Commanding.
 He was awarded the Distinguished Flying Cross on 3 April 1941.